OfirNetzer/Flight-Simulator-Autopilot/README.md

 **Substring -** Creates a substring, with a given delimiter.
 **Mutex -** Holds a singleton mutex object.
 **CommandDB -** a singleton class that holds a map that matches between a String to a Command.
-**BoolExp -** Class that reads a Boolean expression and returns and interpreted expression.  true if the expression is satisfied, and false otherwise (used for the condition in the conditionParser
+**BoolExp -** Class that reads a Boolean expression and returns an interpreted expression. this way we can check if the expression is true or false (used for the condition in the conditionParser)

 ## Design patterns used in code